va-rau-jo/Trender/README.md

 Shows monthly trends on Spotify when using monthly playlists

 # Development
+Instructions on setting up the Trender Server can be found (here)[https://github.com/va-rau-jo/Trender-Server].

 Assuming you have the Trender Server correctly set up, navigate to this folder and run:

 `npm install` and `npm start` to run the client locally.